 The Government House has long been the home to many administrative and political offices.
 Throughout its many centuries of existence (the earliest records date back to the late 16th century), it has been a residence for Governors, a courthouse, a post office, government offices and more.
 Following the plans of the royal decree from Spain, it along with other major buildings in town, faces the central plaza.
 Visitors of all ages benefit from the many exhibits and learning activities available in the museum.

 Potter’s Wax Museum is located on Orange Avenue in historic St. Augustine and offers visitors a unique opportunity to see some of the world’s most famous people up close.
 The figures are known for their remarkable likeness to the characters they represent due to the process that’s used to create them.
-Each one is custom-tailored with real hair placed on one strand at a time.
 The eyes are handmade in Germany and the hands are sculpted in Belgium.

 Watch in amazement as our friendly clerks, butcher and Snake Oil salesman demonstrate the very latest inventions for turn-of-the-century living.
 Step back in time and discover the latest and best time saving miracles from 1900!
 Items such as a goat-powered washing machine and a gas powered iron!
 It’s truly like walking into a Sears Roebuck catalog from 1908.
 From steam-driven tractors, tonics, worm syrup, guns, bikes and so much more.